 Hot tip up front: Antennas have very little to do with your earnings.
 Most of your earnings come from your placement, most of the rest comes from how high you can get in that placement, and the final little sliver comes from antenna choice.
 If you want to go deep into the best antenna for your Helium hotspot, read up on it here.

-My recommendation for most instances (and I know, this is NOT the cheapest antenna) is the HNTenna, either indoor or outdoor, for whatever setup you’ve got.
+My recommendations for most instances is two-fold: If you have extra cash, try the HNTenna, either indoor or outdoor, for whatever setup you’ve got.

 For those of you who don’t want to spend that much, here’s what to look for in a Helium hotspot antenna: